roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### RightFrontalHip

-Mass = 1891.52 grams
+Mass = 1891.52 g

-Volume = 5587643.87 cubic millimeters
+Volume = 5587643.87 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = (-0.06,  0.00,  1.00)   	Px = 7447846.66